seanrioux/user-story-examples/rideshare.md

 ## Rate my ride

 Story
-{: .ml-0 .label .label-green }
+{: .ml-0 .mb-0 .label .label-green }

-_As a commuter, I want to rate my ride, so that I can provide feedback on my experience_ {: .fs-4 }
+As a commuter, I want to rate my ride, so that I can provide feedback on my experience {: .fs-4 }

 ```